 Tughlaqabad Fort in Delhi

 The place attracted my attention many times before while going towards Faridabad, but couldn’t get a chance to visit.
-Yes, the mark of the power of Tuglaq dynasty is in ruins now.
+Yes, the mark of the power of the Tuglaq dynasty is in ruins now.

 Ghiyas-ud-din Tughlaq was a soldier in Sultan Ala-ud-din Khilji’s army.
 Ghiyas-ud-din’s hard work and perseverance helped him to grab the chance to govern Dipalpur and get the position of Warden of Marches” of the combined armies of Ala-ud-din Khilji.